greenstick/bootstrapping-package-management-on-exacloud/README.md

 ```
 Note: *If you used an alternate path for your miniconda installation, be sure to update the paths above to reflect that.*

-Log off of ExaCloud.
-Log back on, and the `.bash_profile` changes should take effect.
+Exit the interactive session and log off of ExaCloud.
+Log back on, and the changes to your `.bash_profile` should take effect.

-Again, start a new session on a child node:
+Again, start a new interactive session on a child node:
 ```
 condor_submit --interactive
 ```